The Yes, and principle for finding your composure

 Look for

--> opportunities.
+→ opportunities.
 Try out and find out what works best for you.

--> like-minded people who support you.
+→ like-minded people who support you.

--> Growth is a process
+➡ Personal development is a process

 Words of encouragement:

--> Look for people who care about you and who will support you on your way.
+→ Look for people who care about you and who will support you on your way.

--> Support yourself by treating yourself how you would treat others.
+→ Support yourself by treating yourself how you would treat others.

 We can’t ban stress & strain out of our lives, that’s unrealistic.
-But we can learn to live with the adversities of life and face them with the “Yes, and”-principle for finding your composure.
-I’d like to invite you to
+But we can learn to live with the adversities of life and face them with the “Yes, and”-principle for finding our composure.

-• make room for the “Yes, and” part of your life,
+- make room for the “Yes, and” part of your life

-• accept the adversities of life,
+- accept the adversities of life

-• open up your body with an open pose,
+- open up your body with an open pose

-• support yourself and
+- support yourself

-• bring lightness & humour into your life.
+- bring lightness & humour into your life

 Give it a try.
 It feels good:-)